KuNyaa/berkeleydeeprlcourse-homework-pytorch/README.md

 # Berkeley DeepRLcourse Homework in Pytorch
 ## Introduction

-In recent years, with the booming of deep learning, reinforcement learning has made great progress in solving real life tasks and has attracted more and more people`s attention.
+In recent years, with the booming of deep learning, reinforcement learning has made great progress in solving complex tasks and has attracted more and more people`s attention.
 Also, many researchers start applying reinforcement learning algorithms to solve the problem in other fields (such as Natural Language Processing).

 So, there is a big need for learning those classic reinforcement learning algorithms in an easy way.